Acromegaly is a condition in which the body produces too much growth hormone, leading to the excess growth of body tissues over time.

 If you think you have acromegaly, see your GP straight away.
 Acromegaly can usually be successfully treated with brain surgery and medication, but early diagnosis and treatment is important to prevent the symptoms getting worse and to reduce your chance of getting complications.

-If acromegaly is left untreated, you are at risk of the following health problems:
+If acromegaly is left untreated, you may be at risk of the following health problems:

-If your doctor suspects acromegaly from your symptoms, they will order blood tests to measure your levels of human growth hormone and insulin-like growth factor 1 (IGF-1).
+If your doctor suspects acromegaly from your symptoms, they will order blood tests to measure your levels of human growth hormone.

 Levels of growth hormone naturally vary from minute to minute as it is released from the pituitary gland in spurts.
 Therefore to accurately diagnose acromegaly, growth hormone needs to be measured under conditions that normally suppress growth hormone secretion.

 Your doctor will also measure your level of IGF-1, which should increase with the level of growth hormone.
-Elevated IGF-1 levels almost always indicates acromegaly.
+An elevated IGF-1 level almost always indicates acromegaly.

-You will then have an MRI scan of your brain to locate and define the size of the pituitary gland tumour causing your acromegaly.
-A CT scan will be done if, for some reason, you are unable to have an MRI scan.
+You may then have a magnetic resonance imaging (MRI) scan of your brain to locate and define the size of the pituitary gland tumour causing your acromegaly.
+A computerised tomography (CT) scan can be carried out if you are unable to have an MRI scan.

 Treatment aims to: